httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      protocol.

-   * If the cookie's http-only-flag is true, then exclude the cookie if the retrieval is for a "non-HTTP" API.
+   * If the cookie's http-only-flag is true, then exclude the cookie if the retrieval's type is "non-HTTP".

    * If the cookie's same-site-flag is not "None" and the retrieval's same-site status is "cross-site", then exclude the cookie unless all of the following conditions are met:

-     * The retrieval is for a Cookie header in the HTTP request associated with the retrieval-uri.
+     * The retrieval's type is "HTTP".
      * The same-site-flag is "Lax" or "Default".
-     * The HTTP request's method is "safe".
+     * The HTTP request associated with the retrieval uses a "safe" method.
-     * The HTTP request's target browsing context is a top-level browsing context.
+     * The target browsing context of the HTTP request associated with the retrieval is a top-level browsing context.

 2. The user agent SHOULD sort the cookie-list in the following order: